ska-telescope/ska-tango-testing/docs/src/guide/integration/getting_started.rst

   using an older version, to each of the chained assertions the initial timeout (not decreased by the previous assertions) will be applied.

-For more details on this and on other assertion methods, see the documentation of :py:mod:`ska_tango_testing.integration.assertions`.

 Error messages and debugging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~